michaelsergio/nasm-instruction-set/interrupts.md

 * CX = number of times to write character.

 ### INT 10h / AH = 0Ah
-write character only at cursor position.
+Write character only at cursor position.

 input:
 * AL = character to display.